-Financial Aid Warning status is assigned to a student who fails to meet one or more of the SAP measures for the first time and is under 48 credit hours attempted at the conclusion of an enrollment period (semester).
+Financial Aid Warning status is meant to inform the student of existing academic problems and provide time for corrective action.
 The student may continue to receive financial aid for one subsequent enrollment period (semester) under this status despite the determination that the student is not meeting SAP.
 If the student does not improve this deficiency by the end of the next enrollment period, they are placed on Financial Aid Suspension.
 A student cannot be on 2 consecutive terms of Financial Aid Warning.